jinnic/Diversity-in-MoMA/README.md

-# Diversity-in-MoMA
+# Diversity in MoMA
- Data analysis and visualization of nationality & gender distribution in the MoMa art collection
+ Data analysis and visualization of nationality & gender distribution in the MoMA art collection

 ## Overview
-I was introduced to this official [MoMa dataset](https://github.com/MuseumofModernArt) in the Interactive Data Visualization class as part of MS Data Analysis and Visualization.
+I was introduced to this official [MoMA dataset](https://github.com/MuseumofModernArt) in the Interactive Data Visualization class as part of MS Data Analysis and Visualization.
 Intrigued by the access to this massive 151,834 works of art from their collection, I decided to focus on gender and nationalities in order to explore and understand the MoMA collection dataset.

 - 📊 Research, the goal of which is to explore the gender and nationalities of artists in the context of diversity in modern art institutions and MoMA in particular.